Koutaro Nishiyama rose from an unknown talent to one of 81 Produce’s most active talents when it comes to music and variety projects.

 In his repertoire is narration for variety shows such as Animemashite (2016), Saito Soma no Wagokoro wo Kimi ni (2017 -), Shouta-sama to Shitsuji Nishiyama no Otawamure (2018), just to name a few.

-For unscripted narration such as the one he does for Saito Soma no Wagokoro wo Kimi ni, Nishiyama goes all out with funny ments as well as impresses with his range by giving life to the short stories that tie-in with the visits to shrines across Japan.
+For unscripted narration such as the one he does for Saito Soma no Wagokoro wo Kimi ni, Nishiyama goes all out with funny moments as well as impresses with his range by giving life to the short stories that tie in with the visits to shrines across Japan.